wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 ### Automatic Installation

 * Automatic installation is the easiest option handled by WordPress.
-* Download WooCommerce Upsell Order Bump Offer Pro plugin.
+* Download Upsell Order Bump Offer for WooCommerce Pro plugin.
 * Login to your WordPress Dashboard.
 * Navigate to the sidebar, click on plugins.
 * Click on Add New and then hits on Upload Plugins.